lukacat10/milkAdmin/README.md

 To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-sa/3.0/ or send a letter to Creative Commons, 444 Castro Street, Suite 900, Mountain View, California, 94041, USA.

-All the credit goes to the original creator of the plugin, sharkiller: https://github.com/sharkiller
+All the credit goes to the original creator of the plugin, sharkiller: https://github.com/sharkiller.
+Thank you for creating this plugin, and giving me some nostalgy that drives me to create this fork and maintain it.